daviddesar/Change-File-Extensions-With-Python/README.md

 - `tkinter` : I use tkinter to make the GUI and make the app visible and easier to use.
 - `glob` : glob library helps me to define the extension-type files in the directory and scan them.
 - `os` : This library helps me to interact with the operating system (choose and change the current working directory and rename files).

+### Note:
+I hit some problems with the convertion to exe file.
+I tried using converter from google search results but there are still some errors and I cannot run the converted exe file.
+If you have any solution to my problem, please contact me.
+Thank you very much.